Edinunzio/lessons-log/wahh/chapter1.md

   * *Information leakage:* Application reveals sensitive information
   * *Cross-site request forgery: (CSRF):* Application that hijacks a user's session and privilege level and performs unintended actions

+### The Core Security Problem: Users Can Submit Arbitrary Input

+**Applications should assume that all input is potentially malicious**

+How it manifests:
+  * Users can interfere with any piece of data transmitted between the client and the server
+  * Users can interact with the application in unexpected ways
+  * Users can use tools other than a browser to access the application

+### Key Problem Factors

+  * Underdeveloped Security Awareness
+  * Custom Development
+  * Deceptive Simplicity
+  * Rapidly Evolving Threat Profile
+  * Resource and Time Constraints
+  * Overextended Technologies
+  * Increasing Demands on Technology

+### The New Security Perimeter

+Prior to the rise of web apps, security was focused more on the network side.
+This is mostly hardening and patching services it needs to expose and firewalling access to others.

+Because of web apps, an attacker can use the application and it's access to bypass firewalls and other network level defenses.